7.2 Stabilization Endurance

 Acute variablePhase 1 targetWhat it means in a scenario

-Sets1-3Low to moderate volume while learning control
+Sets1-3Low-to-moderate volume while learning control

 Reps12-20Muscular endurance and repeated technique practice

-Tempo4/2/1Four seconds eccentric, two-second hold, one-second concentric
+Tempo4/2/1 (slow)Four-second eccentric, two-second hold, one-second concentric

-IntensityAbout 50-70 percent 1RM or appropriate body weightLoad stays light enough for clean form
+Intensity50-70% 1RMLoad stays light enough for clean form

 Rest0-90 secondsEndurance focus, often circuit-friendly

 Do not confuse instability with randomness.
 The trainer still controls exercise selection, base of support, speed, range of motion, load, and coaching cues.
 If the client cannot keep the feet, knees, hips, shoulders, and head aligned, regress the exercise.
-The exam often rewards the answer that protects movement quality before adding intensity.
+The exam usually rewards the answer that protects movement quality before adding intensity.

-Use this exam cue: if the client needs control, endurance, posture, balance, or movement quality, look for Phase 1 variables.
+Use this exam cue: if the client needs control, endurance, posture, balance, or movement quality, look for the Phase 1 variables (12-20 reps, 1-3 sets, 50-70% 1RM, 4/2/1, 0-90 s rest).
 If the answer increases load before control, it is probably not the best first step.
-If the answer increases controlled instability after mastery, it usually fits the phase.
+If the answer increases controlled instability after the client has mastered the stable version, it usually fits the phase.

 Test Your Knowledge